clarktrimble/ba-blog/content/blog/encapsulated-env-cfg.md

 ## Conclusion

- - envvars are a workable approach to config, perhaps even preferred at scale
+ - environment variables are a workable approach to config, perhaps even preferred at scale
  - `envconfig` is a tidy module, capable of carrying the water for Golang
  - mapping config into a top-level struct allows for encapsulation and simple reporting